afs/rdf-delta/docs/ha-system.md

 ```
 Version = 1
 ```
-The patch will be stored in file `PatchStore/ABC/patch-0001`
+The patch will be stored in the patch log area `PatchStore/ABC`.
+This is either a [RocksDB](https://rocksdb.org/) based storage, in `PatchStore/ABC/rdb/` or as a plain patch file `PatchStore/ABC/patch-0001` if thge server is started with "--base PatchStore --file".

 There is only a single copy of the patch store and any file storage may be lost so it is better to highly reliable file system where possible.

-The patch store can be backed up by backing up the `PatchStore` directory.
+The patch store can be backed up by backing up the `PatchStore` directory when the server is not in-use.

 ## Adding High Availability Components {#ha-patch-store}